hythamsa/Ansible/README.md

 This will allow ssh access into your systems using default creds:
 - username: pi
 - password: raspberry

+When kicking off the playbook for the first time you will be required to supply a password via the "--ask-pass" argument.
+- EG: ansible-playbook staging.yml --ask-pass

+You will be prompted for the password before the script continues its execution.

 Please note:
 - PLEASE READ: I disable BOTH WIFI AND BLUETOOTH as I have absolutely no requirement for either one of them.
 If you require their use, please refer to lines 31 - 38 in staging.yml and comment out as necessary to retain functionality